 Discover the environmental impact of every click on the web.
 How can you reduce your carbon footprint through eco-responsible digital practices?

-What is the environmental impact of every click you make on a website? website ?
+What is the environmental impact of each click you make on a website?

 The environmental impact of digital technology

-Digital technology, while seemingly immaterial, has tangible consequences for the environment.
-Every action carried out online, whether clicking on a link, watching a video or consulting an article, generates energy consumption.
+Digital technology, though seemingly intangible, has tangible consequences for the environment.
+Every action performed online—whether clicking on a link, watching a video, or reading an article—generates energy consumption.
 This consumption indirectly contributes to pollution through greenhouse gas emissions, often derived from non-renewable sources.
 Understanding these issues is crucial for anyone wishing to reduce their carbon footprint.

 Energy consumption

-Every server on the network consumes energy.
+Every server powered by the network consumes energy.
 According to studies, one click on a website can be equivalent to the emission of several grams of CO2.
-These figures may seem minimal to an individual user, but when you multiply that by the billions of visits to the Internet every day, the impact becomes worrying.
-The data centers that host these websites are often among the biggest consumers of electricity.
+These figures may seem small to an individual user, but when you multiply this by the billions of visits to the internet every day, the impact becomes worrying.
+The data centers that host these websites are often among the largest consumers of electricity.

 Digital pollution

-Digital pollution encompasses all the harmful effects generated by the use of information technologies.
-In addition to carbon emissions, this pollution also includes the electronic waste produced by obsolete computer equipment.
-It is vital to draw attention to this issue, as it is not as visible as other forms of pollution, but just as damaging.
+Digital pollution encompasses all the harmful effects generated by the use of information technology.
+In addition to carbon emissions, this pollution also includes electronic waste produced by outdated computer equipment.
+It's vital to draw attention to this issue because it's not as visible as other forms of pollution, but it remains just as damaging.

 Media optimization

-One of the most effective ways of reducing the environmental impact of your website is to optimize your media.
+One of the most effective ways to reduce your website's environmental impact is to optimize your media.
 Reducing the size of images and videos can help limit the amount of data transferred and, consequently, the energy consumed.

 Reduce file size

-Media optimization can reduce the weight of images and videos by up to 80 %.
+Media optimization can reduce the size of images and videos by up to 80 %.
 This doesn't necessarily mean compromising visual quality, but rather using suitable file formats and performing appropriate resizing.
-Compressed images and optimized videos consume less bandwidth, slowing down energy consumption over the long term.
+Compressed images and optimized videos consume less bandwidth, thus slowing down energy consumption in the long run.

-In addition to its environmental impact, this optimization also helps to improve referencing.
-Visit search engines prefer sites that load quickly, which can lead to higher rankings in search results.
-A fast site offers a better user experience, encouraging more visitors to stay on your page.
+In addition to the environmental impact, this optimization also contributes to improving the referencing.
+THE search engines favor sites that load quickly, which can lead to higher rankings in search results.
+A fast site offers better user experience, encouraging more visitors to stay on your page.

 Code cleanup